-7.1.5.2.
+5.2.
 Conservation Management Plan

-In 2018 the Harbour Trust engaged Lucas Stapleton Johnson & Partners Pty Ltd (LSJ) to prepare a draft Conservation Management Plan to update the 2001 Conservation Management Plan that was prepared by Clive Lucas, Stapleton & Partners Pty Ltd on behalf of the 2001 the Commonwealth Department of Finance and Administration (DoFA). commissioned Clive Lucas Stapleton & Partners to prepare a Conservation Management Plan to update the 1993 Plan of Management for the Macquarie Lightstation.
+In 2018 the Harbour Trust engaged Lucas Stapleton Johnson & Partners Pty Ltd (LSJ) to prepare a draft Conservation Management Plan to update the 2001 Conservation Management Plan that was prepared by Clive Lucas, Stapleton & Partners Pty Ltd on behalf of the Commonwealth Department of Finance and Administration.